open-contracting/software-development-handbook/docs/python/layout.rst

 Directory layout
 ================

-The first step of a new project is to define its directory layout.
+A first step of a new project is to define its directory layout.

 Applications
 ------------